janusheide/bouillon/README.rst

 .. image:: https://img.shields.io/librariesio/github/janusheide/bouillon
    :alt: Libraries.io dependency status for GitHub repo

+A Tool for releasing machine learning model and service projects and other fast paced python projects.

 Bouillon contains; a) a project structure, b) a Command Line Interface (CLI) for building, testing, etc., that are easy to adapt and, c) a module that provides helper functionality when writing your cli.

-The idea is that you together with your project ship a program that assist the developers to setup a development environment, run tests, release the project, and other tedious tasks, helping you to;
+The idea is that you together with your project ship a program that assist the developers to release the project, and other tedious tasks, helping you to;

 * Reduce time spent on repetetive tasks.
 * Guareentee a well defined development environement, reducing human error.